rdoering/abcus_chat_cleaner/README.md

 ## Usage with Bash Script

-The `clean.sh` script provides an automated way to manage and clean up chat sessions.
+The `abacus_clean_chat.sh` script provides an automated way to manage and clean up chat sessions.

 ### Features